kommitters/chaincerts-smart-contracts/README.md

     --id <governance_contract_id> \
     -- expiration_time
 ```
-4. This function returns the number of certificates we can distribute.
+4. This function returns the number of certificates the contract allows to distribute.
 ```
 soroban contract invoke \
     --source-account <org-secret-key> \